openstack/horizon/doc/source/topics/settings.rst

 Default: ``20``

 Similar to ``API_RESULT_LIMIT``.
-This setting currently only controls the Glance image list page size.
-It will be removed in a future version.
+This setting controls the number of items to be shown per page if API pagination support for this exists.

 ``AVAILABLE_REGIONS``
 ---------------------